adamsilver/adamsilver.io-jekyll/_posts/2015-11-24-why-infinite-scrolling-is-probably-a-bad-idea.md

 With pagination, people can anticipate the effort required to browse through the results.
 There is a happy sense of completion when a page is finished.
 There is a clear end.
 Pagination gives people control to decide whether or not to continue to the next page.

 Also, smaller pages, means a faster, more focused, less overwhelming experience with none of the pitfalls described above.
-People don't mind clicking links (to new pages) as long as each click is meaningful and leads them closer to the desired goal.
+People don't mind clicking links (to new pages) as long as each click is meaningful and leads them closer to their desired goal.

-**It's boringly simple but since when is that a bad thing?**